Virtual Private Gateway

 Application Integration

-As with the default platform gateway, devices connected to a VPG can also access Soracom application services, such as Beam, Funnel, Funk, and Harvest, in order to take advantage of each application features while within the VPG's isolated network environment.
+As with the default platform gateway, devices connected to a VPG can also access Soracom application services, such as Beam, Funnel, Funk, and Harvest, in order to take advantage of each application's features while within the VPG's isolated network environment.
 For example, if your VPG is configured with Soracom Canal to establish a connection to your AWS VPC network environment, you can also use Soracom Beam to proxy data directly to an EC2 instance's private IP address or other VPC resources.

 Using Soracom Beam MQTT and TCP → TCP/TCPS entry points with a public destination requires an Internet gateway route and therefore cannot be used with VPGs where the Internet Gateway option is disabled.

 Normally, Soracom application services incur separate fees based on each service's pricing structure.
-However, as access to application services is built into each VPG and handled internally by the VPG's own resources, you use the following application services with a VPG without any additional cost:
+However, as access to application services is built into each VPG and handled internally by the VPG's resources, you can use the following application services with a VPG without any additional cost:

 Configuration Parameters

-Type
+Type and Capacity

 You can no longer create new Type-C or Type-D VPGs.
 The newer Type-F and Type-G VPGs provide improved functionality at the same cost.